Mark Roebuck: Later projects

 In 1996, Roebuck and Burning Core bandmate Mike Colley formed the rap-rock quartet SubSeven.
 In 1998 they put out an eleven-song CD entitled Wild Hallucinations From the Deep Sleep Deprivation.
 In 2000, after several years away from music, Roebuck joined Big Circle, an ensemble made up of fellow Charlottesville musicians Charlie Pastorfield, Rusty Speidel, Jim Ralston, Tim Anderson, and Tony Fischer.
 Their 2004 CD Things May Change garnered excellent reviews and was given a 4-Star Rating by the AllMusic.
 Mark Roebuck released two projects after the end of Big Circle: 2007's Some Half-Remembered Thing with Noonday Ruin and the 2011 acoustic project Midnight To Morning done in collaboration with Tony Fischer.

 In 2016 Roebuck began an ongoing collaboration with Tim Ryan and Michael Clarke, releasing The World And All Within that year.
 That project led directly to the formation of the band Kingdom of Mustang, with the addition of Rusty Speidel.
-Kingdom of Mustang has released four full length albums since 2018.
+Kingdom of Mustang has released five full length albums since 2018.

 Since 2001, he has been married to Julie Henshaw Roebuck, a Psychiatric Nurse Practitioner.
 They have one child.